juliannetzer/WiSe2425_Worldbuilding_khb/session3.md

 So either try to generate a script that turns on a light when the character comes near only with the LLM or ask the LLM to change the code based on the previous script.

+> You can also think of other things to happen, e.g.:
+> - the object get randomly placed somewhere else when the player approaches
+> - the object gets bigger or smaller when the player approaches
+> - the object changes to a random color when the player gets close.
+> - when the player approaches, the object creates a clone nearby

 ## Best practices

 ### Be precise